-Column C: insurer industry assumption for an industry mix of business - allows for comparison against the Authority's independent actuary assumptions in column B.
+Column C: insurer's assumption for an industry mix of business - allows for comparison against the Authority's assumptions in column B.

-Column D: relativity of insurer assumption to industry assumption to allow for differences in the insurer's portfolio of risks to be better or worse experience than the industry before business mix adjustment (which is based on the mix by class/region from relativities) and any other claims-related differences.
+Column D: relativity of insurer's assumption for its own business to its assumption for the industry to allow for differences in the insurer's portfolio of risks to be better or worse experience than the industry before business mix adjustment (which is based on the mix by class/region from relativities) and any other claims-related differences.